devcreatives/Whatsapp-Bot/README.md

 It is a chatbot built with node js webhook server, it uses Dialogflow functionality to answer the end user query which it recieves from twilio.

+How to use it:
+Send a WhatsApp message to +1 415 523 8886 with code join cream-buffalo.

 What we are achieving to do:

 A chatbot can communicate with a real person behaving like a human.
 You can create chatbots for any business the same as you recruit a person for any department of your company.